Roadmap 2026

 Fluxer can let fans pay to unlock roles and access to a creator's exclusive community content.
 That access can be permanent or time-limited, billed as a one-off purchase or a recurring subscription.
 Creators can also sell event tickets for time-boxed sessions, where a ticket or temporary role unlocks specific text and voice channels for the duration of the event.

-On Fluxer.app, the deal stays simple: creators bring the thing people want to support, Fluxer handles the community space and payments around it, and we take a small, transparent fee (for example, 5 to 10%) that helps pay for hosted infrastructure and the people keeping both Fluxer.app and the open source project moving.
-Patreon has been adding Discord-style community features, and Discord has experimented with Patreon-style payments, but those efforts have been uneven.
-If this works, it keeps the free hosted tier generous, funds work that also improves the self-hosted app, and means we rely less on Plutonium.
+On Fluxer.app, the model is simple: creators bring the thing people want to support, Fluxer handles the community space and payments around it, and Fluxer.app takes a small, clear fee (for example, 5 to 10%) that helps pay for hosted systems and the people keeping both Fluxer.app and the open source project moving.
+Patreon has been adding Discord-style community features, and Discord has experimented with Patreon-style payments, but those efforts have been mixed.
+If this works, it keeps the free hosted tier generous, funds work that also improves the self-hosted app, and means the hosted instance relies less on Plutonium.

 Patreon is adding a Discord-like chat feature for creators and fans